As we mentioned earlier, Tampa Bay’s list of candidates for head coach goes beyond the guys they already have interviewed.

 The candidates Tampa Bay is known to already have interviewed are Mike Sherman, Brad Childress, Marty Schottenheimer and Jerry Gray.

 Chudzinski represents a bit of a departure from the rest of Tampa Bay’s known list.
-Chudzinski is just 43 and has only been a coordinator for one season.
+Chudzinski is just 43.
+He had a two-year stint as a coordinator in Cleveland and joined the Panthers this year, but most of his experience was as a tight ends coach.
 Sherman, Childress and Schottenheimer are former NFL head coaches and all are over 50 years old.
 Gray is 49 and hasn’t been a head coach, but has plenty of experience as a coordinator.

 But it’s logical the Bucs would want to talk to Chudzinski, who interviewed for the Jacksonville job.
 Chudzinski joined Carolina soon after coach Ron Rivera was hired last year and quickly installed an offense similar to San Diego’s.